 3. Consider the Floor Area Ratio3.
 Consider the Floor Area Ratio

-When viewing different properties, another major consideration will be the floor area ratio (FAR).
+Another primary consideration will be the floor area ratio (FAR) when viewing different properties.
 This is the relationship between the total amount of usable floor area that a building has or has been permitted to have and the total area of the lot on which the building stands.
-A useful metric for determining how much space you have to work with when extending or adding to the building.
+A valuable metric for determining how much space you have to work with when extending or adding to the building.
 You can calculate it by dividing the total or gross floor area of the building by the gross area of the lot.
 It is important to note that the gross floor area only consists of the livable areas of the building.
-Areas such as the basement, parking garages, stairs, and elevator shafts are excluded from them.
+Areas such as the basement, parking garages, stairs, and elevator shafts are excluded.

 Properties with low FAR limits are generally less attractive to investors.
-Those with high FAR limits allow for more opportunities to extend or build upon spaces, which can lead to an increased valuation and lower per-project expenditures.
+Those with high FAR limits allow for more opportunities to extend or build upon spaces, increasing valuation and lower per-project expenditures.
 In NYC, FAR is set for each separate parcel.
-If a building exceeds its FAR limits but was built before such limits were imposed, the building’s owner does not have to take any steps to conform to it.
+If a building exceeds its FAR limits but was built before such limitations were imposed, its owner does not have to take any steps to confirm.
 However, they cannot develop the building any further.
 Those properties that exceeded their FAR limits and were built after those limits were set must take steps to rectify them.